This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Other snorkelling spots in Cape Range National Park

 We didn’t get to these spots but they came recommended from other travelers within our community and members of the tourism board:

-- Oyster Stacks – great for fish life and best accessed on a high or incoming tide.
+- Oyster Stacks – great for fish life and best accessed on a high tide or incoming tide.
 Enter the water at the end of the walking track and snorkel either north or south.

 - Lakeside – great snorkeling spot for swimmers of average fitness.
 From the carpark walk 400 metres south along the beach to the marked entry point.
 Snorkel out in a northerly direction for 150 metres before returning to your original entry point.

-Sunset at Vlaming Head Lighthouse
+3. Catch a Sunset at Vlamingh Head Lighthouse